Notes on Linear Polarizer and Circular Polarizer Sheets

 Introduction

 This is basic information on the plastic sheet linear and circular polarizers used in various kits.
-It is not intended to be a treatise on polarization optics and applications; There is some specific information in the various kit manuals and a Web search will turn up way more than you want or need to know. ;-) Both types are light gray and look the same upon casual inspection.
-They are useful over most or all of the VIS wavelength range though most of the applications relevant here use a red HeNe laser at 633 nm.
+It is not intended to be a treatise on polarization optics and applications; There is some specific information in the various kit manuals and a Web search will turn up way more than you want or need to know. ;-)

 These sheet polarizers can be cut into any desired size with a pair of scissors.
 For use with a typical photodiode, 5x5 mm or even less is large enough.
 And the piece can be glued directly to the face of the photodiode.
+An adhesive like 5-minute Epoxy can be used where one of these without adhesive needs to be stuck to something as well as to coat the adhesive-side to protect it.
+Epoxy is non-birefringent.

 There is a thin transparent protective film covering both sides of the LP and CP sheets.
 The film must be removed on either side where the polarization matters as it is highly birefringent.
-One side of the sheet has an adhesive backing.
+One side of the sheet may have an adhesive backing.
 The protective film can be left in place on that side if the polarization doesn't matter, as where the beam goes directly to a photodiode.
 Or in that case it can be removed and the LP or CP sheet can be stuck directly to the photodiode.
 Or it can be stuck to something that is NOT birefringent like a glass window or microscope cover slip.
 However, if the protective film is removed from the sticky-side without replacing it with something, dust may collect there.

--- end V1.00 --
+-- end V1.10 --